 Companies like Spotify, Apple Music, and Pandora are slowly replacing music ownership as the norm, and Gen Z (people born between the late 1990s and the early 2010s) are leading the charge.

 "We estimate consumers will spend $6.78 billion via social apps this year – rising to $17.2 billion annually by 2025," says a 2021 headline stat from Musically.

 The same headline also estimated consumers to spend 548 billion hours live streaming in top social apps in 2021.

 Teens and young adults are choosing music streaming platforms over buying CDs or vinyl records and tapes anymore.
 But why?
 What is it about streaming that's special?

-1. They're Affordable- One of the reasons music streaming platforms are becoming popular among Gen Z is because they offer affordable accessibility.
-For a monthly fee, you can have access to millions of songs and create custom playlists.
+1. They're affordable - One of the reasons music streaming platforms are becoming popular among Gen Z is because they offer reasonable accessibility.
+You can access millions of songs and create custom playlists for a monthly fee.
 This is much more affordable than buying individual albums or songs.